stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 control over the types and values of our fields.
 Note also, that all of the magic comes from the search hints, with which our "interface implementations" were annotated.
-These adds the corresponding values and functions to the search space used during proof search.
+These made the corresponding values and functions available during proof search.

 #### Parsing CSV Commands